 I don’t blame them given the circumstances: our teachers are structured and obligated to teach our boys, not to make men out of them.
 Kids monkey around enough, and no one wants to deal with an overgrown man-child later, one who operates out of his equivalent lizard brain and with poor impulse control.
 I know I can’t indulge him with everything his imagination sets upon itself.
 At some point, I have to cooperate with greater society and teach my kid orderliness.

-But that’s the most telling thing: our schools, our systems, can’t personalize education for the hyperactive kids among us.
-They don’t have the resources, sadly, to work with the full person—wildness and all—in a way that guides a boy, that supernova of self-discovery, to become a man of self-possession and confidence.
+But that’s the most telling thing: our schools can’t personalize education for the hyperactive kids among us.
+They don’t have the resources, sadly, to work with the full person—wildness and all—in a way that guides a boy to become a man of self-possession and confidence.
 The point often isn’t to try to make a man out of a child at all, but someone who sets forth on a career.
 You know, a cog of corporate production.
 The purpose is not to develop industry within him, but to ensure that industry extracts productivity from him.
 The purpose is often neither to create in him the appetite for virtue nor to creatively guide his virility, but to ensure that his ventures are always aimed at profit.
 He is their means to a disastrously depersonalized, imagination-free end.
 In the age of widespread hyperactivity diagnoses, the operative thing to do is to drug 1-in-10 of our kids rather than adapt to their needs.
 And no, this is not an indictment of the medical profession; but even if it takes drugs to efficiently put a significant number of children through the system, realize always it is not the child that is broken.

 I actually have raised my kid to be ferocious.
 I cringe when people call him a ‘perfect angel’—I have no appetite for him to grow up in a falsely innocent world.
 I am readying him to become a man, not a cherub.
 I let him pounce and jump and go berserk on me.
 But simultaneously, we have taught deep empathy, expressive affection, and intentional helpfulness, but alongside his manifestations of play rather than in spite of them.
 The coincidence of the two is sometimes modified but never mollified.
 I’ve known enough children who are sweet and kind in most respects, but appear mildly-to-awkwardly stifled by their learned passivity, all but docile to every spoken and unspoken command of their parents.
 Initiative and assertiveness vanished before they could reason.
 And I’ve seen some parents, the kinds hell-bent on assuring that their children excel at school at every level, who believe that orderliness is the ultimate objective of raising a child.
 The children have been tamed—but they were never beasts to begin.